Here I Am (Marion Raven album): Background and composition

-Ravn rose to prominence as half of the musical duo M2M, alongside Marit Larsen.
+Raven rose to prominence as half of the musical duo M2M, alongside Marit Larsen.
 In 2002, M2M disbanded after the release of two albums and some international success.
-Following the break-up, M2M's American record label, Atlantic Records, approached Ravn with an offer for a solo record contract.
+Following the break-up, M2M's American record label, Atlantic Records, approached Raven with an offer for a solo record contract.
 In later interviews, she explained that she would otherwise not have been able to work with others until at least 2005, as she had a pre-existing contract with the label.
 Her debut album was reported to have a budget of NOK 7.3 million, or approximately one million US dollars at the time.

-In the autumn of 2002, Ravn began recording songs for her solo project with Norwegian producer Ole Evenrud at his studio in Halden; these songs were ultimately never released.
-Ravn was introduced to Max Martin by her then-manager Thomas Erdtman.
-Martin believed that he had songs that could be suitable for Ravn, but soon they started collaborating on the album's music and lyrics.
+In the autumn of 2002, Raven began recording songs for her solo project with Norwegian producer Ole Evenrud at his studio in Halden; these songs were ultimately never released.
+Raven was introduced to Max Martin by her then-manager Thomas Erdtman.
+Martin believed that he had songs that could be suitable for Raven, but soon they started collaborating on the album's music and lyrics.
 Songwriting and recording started in January 2003 at Metronome in Stockholm and the album was reported to be finished by early January 2004.
-In an interview to BON, Ravn stated that they "had no fixed date by which we had to be finished.
+In an interview to BON, Raven stated that they "had no fixed date by which we had to be finished.
 We could hold on as long as we felt necessary."

-Several other songwriters joined the project, including Nikki Sixx from Mötley Crüe (whom Ravn met in June 2004 when his band Brides of Destruction performed in Norway), Art Alexakis from Everclear (who sings on "At The End Of The Day"), Jimmy Harry, as well as Canadian singer-songwriter Chantal Kreviazuk and Raine Maida from the band Our Lady Peace.
+Several other songwriters joined the project, including Nikki Sixx from Mötley Crüe (whom Raven met in June 2004 when his band Brides of Destruction performed in Norway), Art Alexakis from Everclear (who sings on "At The End Of The Day"), Jimmy Harry, as well as Canadian singer-songwriter Chantal Kreviazuk and Raine Maida from the band Our Lady Peace.